garybryan/coding-puzzles/slides/slides.md

 But our salesperson is getting _overworked and stressed_.

-And only being able to negotiate with _one client at a time_ isn't ideal.
+And only being able to negotiate with _one company at a time_ isn't ideal.

 So let's use some of that funding to _hire more salespeople_!